-How to create your own inventory strategy
+How to create your inventory strategy.

 To create an effective inventory strategy for your small business, you need to first consider what your business needs are and then implement strategies that best fit your needs.
-Here are a few ways to create the key components of an inventory strategy, broken down by the physical aspect and accounting aspect of inventory management.
+Here are a few ways to create the key components of an inventory strategy, broken down by the physical aspect and accounting aspects of inventory management.

 Physical Inventory Management

-Decide on Storage of Inventory: Whether you have $1,000 or $100,000 worth of inventory, where and how you store it, is a key consideration.
+Decide on Storage of Inventory: Whether you have $1,000 or $100,000 worth of inventory, where and how you store it is a key consideration.

 If you are a smaller company, even a garage or spare bedroom could be a suitable storage area.
 But even in this smaller case, a system for managing products in and out of the storage area needs to be established.

 Create a Vendor Agreement with Your Suppliers: If your suppliers are online, they will likely already have policies in place for managing supply.
-Check your agreement for details and make sure you know how to handle your customers in the case of any supply issues.
+Check your agreement for details, and make sure you know how to handle your customers in the case of any supply issues.

-If you have brick-and-mortar suppliers, draft an agreement with each supplier regarding shipping schedules, payment schedules, timetables and the like.
-This provides a valuable structure for dealing with slow-selling or non-selling products, and minimizes costly forecasting errors.
+If you have brick-and-mortar suppliers, draft an agreement with each supplier regarding shipping schedules, payment schedules, timetables, and the like.
+This provides a valuable structure for dealing with slow-selling or non-selling products and minimizes costly forecasting errors.

 Plan for Waste or Freebies: Create a clear process for dealing with excess inventory.
 Stock that isn't moving, or dead stock, costs you in carrying costs from a financial standpoint.

-Plan for a Rainy Day: Just like in life, in business you need to plan for the unexpected.
-Plan for the “dream” scenario – that thousands of people rush to purchase your product(s), or plan for a shortage from economic supply-chain factors.
+Plan for a Rainy Day: Just like in life, in business, you need to plan for the unexpected.
+Plan for the "dream" scenario – that thousands of people rush to purchase your product(s), or plan for a shortage from economic supply-chain factors.

-Whether big or small, developing a safety stock of extra product on hand in one or more locations is a great way to plan for a rainy day.
+Whether big or small, developing a safety stock of extra products on hand in one or more locations is a great way to plan for a rainy day.
 The formula to figure out what that amount is and scale it for your business is below.